Posted by ESPN.com's Ted Miller

-Seventh in a series of Pac-10 thoughts that might come from unusual angles (You can see Oregon State's 2009 prediction here).
+Sixth in a series of Pac-10 thoughts that might come from unusual angles.